 Using a Fictitious Name or False Address When Obtaining Drugs:

-Talk to Savannah Criminal Defense Attorney Stacey Goad Today
+Talk to Savannah Criminal Defense Attorney Stacey Goad of The Atlantic Firm Today

-Experienced defense attorneys are a force to be reckoned with, and Attorney Stacey Goad is one of them.
-As the sole practitioner at Atlantic Law Firm, she brings over 15 years of experience and tenacity to your case.
+Experienced defense attorneys in Savannah are a force to be reckoned with, and Attorney Stacey Goad is one of them.
+As the sole practitioner at The Atlantic Law Firm, she brings over 15 years of experience and tenacity to your case.

 Do not face these charges alone.
 Call Attorney Goad for an honest assessment of your case, including any mistakes law enforcement may have made in your apprehension, detention, and search or seizure of your home or property.